The FT Advisor ran a story on Suitability and the advice process under MiFID II yesterday

 Creating a suitability assessment, recording reports, and re-calibrating annually is no easy task; which is where Oxford Risk can help.

-Non-compliance could incur penalties from the FCA, if you are concerned about this, we strongly urge you to explore Oxford Risk Rating Online (ORR Online).
-ORR Online is the industry-leading risk tolerance assessment platform that deals with suitability, appropriateness, and records the results of every assessment for future review.
+Non-compliance could incur penalties from the FCA, if you are concerned about this, we strongly urge you to explore Compass by Oxford Risk.
+Compass is the industry-leading risk tolerance assessment platform that deals with suitability, appropriateness, and records the results of every assessment for future review.
 We also annually re-calibrate the suitability report as part of our standard offering.

-To discuss ORR Online, and become MiFID II compliant, please get in touch.
+To discuss Compass, and become MiFID II compliant, please get in touch.